-Notice how the writer avoids writing about leadership in general terms and focuses instead on the specific aspects of his contributions and their impact:
+This writer avoids writing about leadership in any generic way and zeroes in on the specific aspects of his contributions and their impact:

 When I was invited to become the Vice President and General Manager at Third Way Associates (TWA)* two years ago, the company was in financial and administrative disorder.
 Employee retention was poor, and TWA took too long to pay vendors because of poor communication and accounting processes.
 Cash flow was managed based on immediate needs rather than by the logic of budgets planned by project and city.
 Sloppy expense reports that were turned in with no receipts were reimbursed to employees.

-Despite the difficult economy in 2010, we not only retained our same clients but also signed several new client agreements for three years or more, including a two-year contract with Puma worth $1.3 million.
-I’ve brought fresh accounts and industries into TWA, including _____ Airlines and Gatorade, among others.
-Combined, these accounts generated more than $500,000 in 2010 and we estimate close to $1 million dollars in 2011.
+Despite the difficult economy in 20XX, we not only retained our same clients but also signed several new client agreements for three years or more, including a two-year contract with Big Shoe Company worth $1.3 million.
+I’ve brought fresh accounts and industries into TWA, including ____ Airlines and Drink Y, among others.
+Combined, these accounts generated more than $500,000 in 20XX, and we estimate close to $1 million dollars in the following year.

 Since my arrival, we have a much wider and broader sales menu which has been crucial to generate more revenue.
 I’ve expanded our most popular sports events to 25 cities, giving our clients new investment opportunities.
 These events range from recreational soccer clinic tours to professional soccer games broadcast on TV.

 I also expanded our field staff, and at present we have 25 strong and reliable managers who report directly to me from each city.
-Despite the economy, 2010 was not a bad year for TWA, and 2011 promises to be even better if we continue our current strategy and continue to work as a team.
+Despite the economy, 20XX was not a bad year for TWA, and this year promises to be even better if we continue our current strategy and continue to work as a team.

 In every paragraph, this writer mentions concrete measures he took to introduce order to a chaotic company that was trying to grow.
 From instituting budgets with line items, an improved accounts payable system, and recruiting additional big-name accounts, the writer proves how his efforts strengthened the organization.